mezcel/electron-container/README.md

 ___This is a Node App using ExpressJS, Socket IO, and Electron.___

+Minimal yet colorfull Scripture Rosary for NodeJs.
+It contains Vulgate Latin translations and runs on Express or Electron.

 Git: [https://github.com/mezcel/electron-container](https://github.com/mezcel/electron-container)

 Youtube: [demo link](https://youtu.be/xlhLjpW-QMs)

+Best performance experienced on Win10 and Debian

 Status: ```git branch v0.4.4.1``` is focused on:

 * Electron development dependencies using Arch Linux and Ubuntu
 * Troubleshooting Ajax compatibility on 'ancient' mobile browsers

 ---

 ### Development thoughts: